Meeting

 Credits: 3

-Text: (available in BookCulture, the Columbia Bookstore and in the Science
+Available in BookCulture, the Columbia Bookstore and

 Also: Articles chosen from the relevant literature.